Last Updated on

-Who Is at Risk of Overfeeding?
+Who Is at the Risk of Overfeeding?

 While overfeeding may generally be observed in any baby, certain children might be at a higher risk for it.
 Babies less than 12 weeks old cannot control the flow of milk, causing them to drink a lot more than is needed for them.
-Similarly, if a baby is used to being bottle-fed, the control over milk flow is quite difficult as compared to that of a mother’s breast.
+Similarly, if a baby is used to being bottle-fed, the control over milk flow is quite difficult as compared to that of a mother’s breasts.

 What Causes Baby to Overfeed?

-1. Indirect Linking of Feeding with Sleep
+1. Indirect Linking of Feeding With Sleep

-This is quite common amongst infants and also tends to be a habit supported by parents as well.
+This is quite common among infants and also tends to be a habit supported by parents as well.
 Babies might fall asleep on the mother’s breast in the early months while feeding.
 But this can continue later in life, and cause a connection to form in the baby’s mind between the two.
 This can cause a baby to want milk when he actually wants to sleep.
 Later, if a baby finds himself awake at night, he won’t be able to put himself back to sleep unless he is fed again.
 Such repetitive scenarios can confuse parents by knowing when the baby is really hungry.

 2. Constant Interruptions in Sleep